meteor/tutorials/content/react/step04.md

 ### Listening for events in React

 As you can see, in React you handle DOM events by directly referencing a method on the component.
-Inside the event handler, you can reference elements from the component by giving them a `ref` property and using `React.findDOMNode`.
+Inside the event handler, you can reference elements from the component by giving them a `ref` property and using `ReactDOM.findDOMNode`.
 Read more about the different kinds of events React supports, and how the event system works, in the [React docs](https://facebook.github.io/react/docs/events.html).

 ### Inserting into a collection